 The Dossin complex was built in 1756 on behalf of Maria Theresa of Austria.
-The city built the barracks.
-The building served as an infantry barracks for 2400 soldiers.
+The city built the barracks, they served as infantry barracks for 2400 soldiers.
 Later, the property was used for non-infantry and storage.
-In 1936 the building was named Kazerne Dossin, its full name was Kazerne Dossin de Saint-Georges, named after Lieutenant Général Baron Émile Dossin de Saint-Georges.
+In 1936 the complex was named Kazerne Dossin, its full name is extually Kazerne Dossin de Saint-Georges, named after Lieutenant Général Baron Émile Dossin de Saint-Georges.

 |Picture by Pixabay|